orourkedd/effects-as-data-redux/README.md

 # Connect Redux and Effects-as-data

-This module contains Redux cmds and handlers for seamless Redux and effects-as-data connection.
+This module contains Redux cmds and handlers for a seamless Redux and effects-as-data connection.
 It also exposes helper functions to autogenerate cmds and effects-as-data functions from Redux actions.

 This module is meant to be used with [effects-as-data](https://github.com/orourkedd/effects-as-data).